 - The starting line and performance stage during the Vancouver Sun Run in April.

-- Bands playing during the TD Vancouver International Jazz Festival in mid to late June.
+- Bands playing during the Vancouver International Jazz Festival in mid to late June.

-- The Vancouver Thai Festival takes places in the North Plaza outside the Vancouver Art Gallery in July each year.
+- The Vancouver Thai Festival takes place in the North Plaza outside the Vancouver Art Gallery in the summer.

 Vancouver Art Gallery Building

 The Vancouver Art Gallery is in the beautiful former provincial courthouse building.
 It’s over 100 years old.
 Sir Francis Rattenbury designed the building as well as BC’s Legislature and the Empress Hotel in Victoria.
 Another building designed by Rattenbury is Roedde House which is now a museum in Vancouver’s West End.

 Today, from the outside, Vancouver Art Gallery is one of Vancouver’s most significant, impressive and attractive pieces of architecture.